8.3.8. Prometheus#

 To set karma username and password, use:

-`yaml prometheus_server_karma_username: admin prometheus_server_karma_password: admin `
+prometheus_server_karma_username: admin

 Default is admin / admin.